o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 ## Well known traps

 ### All you need is logs
+Old and legacy application uses logs only without any metrics.

+Teams building dashboards tend to compute metrics over logs which highly impact the backend.

+The more the panel are added, the more the backend will suffer.

+Computing logs is IO and cpu intensive and this part can be precomputed for metrics dashboards.

+To do it, collectors and agent can be use to transform logs to metrics.

 ### Metrics and high cardinality
 Do not worry, this is not anymore hard limits but you will pay a lot to support it.